sharknoon/home-station/README.md

 - 🔐 Integrated reverse proxy, so you don't have to worry about ports and certificates
 - ⬆️ Automatic updates for your apps (can be turned off)
 - 🖥️ Fancy, easy-to-use and multi-language UI (with themes 🎨)
+- 👤 Multi user capable (share your home server with your family & friends)
+-

+## 🚧 Roadmap
-[//]: <> (Automatic Backups to popular cloud providers like Google Drive, Onedrive etc... as well as your own hardware)
+- 🛟 Automatic Backups to popular cloud providers like Google Drive, Onedrive etc... as well as your own hardware
+- 🛡️ Single sign-on for all your apps

 # create-svelte